 all that we have accomplished you have done for us.
 Isaiah 26:12 (NIV)

 Rest and gratitude are definite catalysts for peace.
 Recognizing that real peace is established by God on our behalf, puts our DIY efforts on hold.
+All our striving for peace is nullified when we come to know it is already ours!

 being at peace with God